Yeovil District Hospital

 BREEAM

 BREEAM is the world’s leading science-based suite of validation and certification systems for sustainable built environment.
-The building is being designed to achieve BREEAM Excellent for healthcare which would put the completed building in the top 10% of best-performing new build, non-domestic buildings in the UK.
+The building has been designed to achieve BREEAM Excellent for healthcare which will put the completed building in the top 10% of best-performing new build, non-domestic buildings in the UK.

-The building would be thermally efficient and utilise roof-mounted photovoltaic panels to meet part of its energy demand.
+The building will be thermally efficient and utilise roof-mounted photovoltaic panels to meet part of its energy demand.

 Biodiversity Net Gain